"They're Dropping Like Flies"

 I don’t want to answer that.
 Tung’s a good officer, but we’ve got a tight watch and we’d like to keep it just as it is for as long as we can.
 He probably knows that.
 Most people around here do.

 Home at last!
+Back at the House of Harper, as we’ve sometimes taken to calling it!
 It was a depressing shift.
 Finding dead junkies is nothing to cheer about.
 And I’m feeling a lot better.
-I don’t feel sick to my stomach.
+I don’t feel sick to my stomach right now.
 Maybe I’ll dodge the bullet?
 I hope so.
 I never want to be sick again.
 I can remember every miserable second of the last time.
-You know you’ve reached the end of your tether when you’re lying in bed and hoping God will kill you.
+You know you’ve reached the end of your tether when you’re lying in bed and literally hoping God will kill you.
 No more!
 Never again!

 “Zephyr!
 Highway!
 We’re home!
 Did you leave us any presents on the carpet?
 You’d better not have!”